BIRTH ANNOUNCEMENTS:

 1929 Jimmy Whelan

-Sure, his death is listed here on November 29th, but if my newspaper obituary is correct, he died on Tuesday, November 26th.
+Sure, his death is listed here on November 29th, but his newspaper obituary is correct, he died on Tuesday, November 26th.
 The obituary appeared in the Dayton Herald on the 29th (“Year’s Illness Causes Death of Former Baseball Player,” Dayton Herald, November 29, 1929: 48).
-I’ll send this to someone and see what they think.
+His funeral was scheduled for the following Tuesday, so I’m thinking this was a typo – his Ohio death record says 11/29…

 1933 John Humphries